Site Summary ProfileEPA ID: FLD001704741

 OU-2 includes a 1,365-acre parcel of formerly mined land along the northern and western portions of the site; several water-filled mine pits, mine spoil disposal areas and areas disturbed by former mining operations are located in OU-2.

 The draft August 2010 Remedial Investigation (RI) Report for OU-1 summarized findings for ground water, soil, surface water and sediment as well as the results of human health and ecological risk assessments.
-The report is currently being revised by the PRP.
-Once EPA and FDEP approve the report, parties will evaluate cleanup alternatives to identify the most appropriate cleanup option.
-EPA anticipates issuing a plan for interim cleanup actions by the end of 2014.
+The report was reviewed and revised based on comments from EPA and FDEP.
+The RI Report was approved in December 2013 and the next step in the process is the evaluation of potential cleanup options.

 In January 2011, EPA conducted a study of OU-2 that used an innovative radiation survey reliant on remote sensing instead of traditional soil sampling to identify areas impacted by past mining activities.
 The study approach enabled EPA to examine a large area (approximately 1,500 acres) over a two-week period.
 Following the study, however, EPA concluded that no further work under CERCLA was need at this time.
 EPA advised the property owner that future development of the property should be conducted in accordance with applicable State and local regulations.

 In 2007, Coronet Industries, Inc., the PRP for OU-1, completed the closure of Pond 6, which was in danger of overflowing.
 The PRP drained the pond of acidic wastewater, consolidated waste material in the pond and installed an engineered cap.
 The PRP also installed a ground water collection and disposal system, as ordered by FDEP.
-The system collects and treats ground water via a horizontal well around the edge of the pond.
-Waste from the treatment system discharges to an on-site pond; treated water discharges off site to a nearby stream.
+The system collects ground water via a horizontal well around the edge of the pond and pumps it to on-site ponds.
+Water is treated and discharged to English Creek as authorized by a Florida Industrial Wastewater Facility Permit (FL0034657).

 EPA negotiated legal agreements with the site PRP for OU-1 to investigate and clean up OU-1.
 The PRP continues to fund site cleanup, monitoring and oversight activities for OU-1.
 EPA is currently working to identify potentially responsible parties for OU-1.